 - Written by Remar Sutton

 - Category: Articles

-Debt from student loans for higher education is now the largest category of debt in the U.S. As of December 2014, over 43 million borrowers owed a cumulative total debt of over 1.2 trillion dollars in federal and private student loans, according to a recent study by the Federal Reserve Board of New York.
+Debt from student loans for higher education is now the largest category of debt in the U.S. As of July 2022, borrowers owed a cumulative total debt of over 1.75 trillion dollars in federal and private student loans, according to the Board of Governors of the Federal Reserve System.
 The average individual debt is $26,700.

 Several simple steps can help you better manage your student loan debt and pay it off more quickly.

 Interestingly, most of this debt is not owed by recent graduates: individuals under age 30 account for only 32% of outstanding loans.
 In contrast, 33% of student loan debt is owed by individuals aged 30-39 and 35% by individuals over age 40.
 This older group also tends to have larger outstanding student loan balances and possibly more difficulty repaying the loans.

 Whether you are just graduating and about to face loan repayment or have been coping with repayment for several years, several simple steps can help you better manage your student loan debt and pay it off more quickly.
 The result can save you hundreds or thousands in interest.

 Know Your Loans, Their Terms, and Servicers

 The first step in managing student loan debt is to get a handle on your total student loan debt picture.
 Most borrowers have multiple loans.
 The loans may have different principals (amounts borrowed), different interest rates, different monthly payments, and different loan servicers.
 You may have only federal loans or both federal and private loans.

 To make the best decisions for repaying your loans you need to have an overview of the total picture.
 How much do you owe in total?
 What is your total monthly payment?
 What percentage of your monthly income do those payments represent?
 What is your repayment status for each loan?